Our laboratory has published the following reviews on epigenetic regulation mediated by histone marks:

 Li, H., Ilin, S., Wang, W. K., Wysocka, J., Allis, C. D. & Patel, D. J. (2006).
 Molecular basis for site- and state-specific readout of histone H3 lysine 4 trimethylation by NURF BPTF PHD finger.
 Nature 442, 91-95.
 [PubMed Abstract]

-More recently, the research on the BPTF PHD finger has been extended to the Yng1 PHD finger as part of a collaboration with the David Allis laboratory.
+The research on the BPTF PHD finger has been extended to the Yng1 PHD finger as part of a collaboration with the David Allis laboratory (Rockefeller University).

 Taverna, S. D., Illin, S., Rogers, R. S., Tanny, J. C., Lavender, H., Li, H., Baker, L., Boyle, J., Blair, L. P., Chait, B., Patel, D. J., Aitchison, J. D., Tackett, A. J. & Allis, C. D. (2006).
 Yng1 PHD finger binding to H3 trimethylated at K4 promotes NuA3 HAT activity at K14 of H3 and transcription at a subset of targeted ORFs.
 Mol.
 Cell 24, 785-796.
 [PubMed Abstract]